βœ“ Plan and book your perfect crossing – simple, fast, and reliable

 • Cherbourg and Caen are convenient for journeys to southern France.

 The ferries from Dover operate frequently and are quite similar in terms of price and speed.
-We've tested them all, and thanks to their new ships, we found that P&O provided the best overall experience in terms of quality and comfort.
+We've tested them all, and thanks to their new ships, we found that P&O provided the best overall quality and comfort experience.

 Popular